Wireless Network FAQ

 Wireless printing is not currently supported.
 Connect to the wired network in the comptuer lab, or copy your files to one of the public computers in the computer lab and print from there.
-USB flash memory drives (aka: flash drives, keychain drives, USB sticks, jump drives or thumb drives) are for sale in the computer lab.
+USB flash memory drives are for sale in the computer lab.

 Which parts of campus provide wireless access?

-The wireless network is accessible from any public area of the Library, MMC food court and cafe, Maybee Lounge, Collins Lounge, WSC 104 and 105, CAC first floor plus 203-206, Todd 114-115, and Washington Hall common resident areas.
-Expansion to other areas is likely in years to come.
+The wireless network is accessible in all building on campus.
 Connection may be slightly faster in some areas than in others.
 Power outlets are more accessible in certain areas of the library.
 Anti-theft security anchors are available on tables and carrels in certain areas of the library.

 Are there any special rules or policies?

-The network is open to DTS faculty, students and staff and graduates (FSSG).
-It is intended to support library research and academic work at the seminary, but DTS FSSG may also use it for personal and recreational purposes as well as research and school business.
+The guest network is intended to support library research not recreation.
+Students may use their network for personal and recreational purposes as well as research and school business.
 Use earphones if you play AV files.
 We reserve the right to limit recreational use to low demand times of the day.
-Bandwidth restrictions may be imposed to prevent anyone who is downloading very large files from slowing others.
+Bandwidth restrictions may be imposed to prevent anyone who is downloading large files.
 Of course general seminary rules apply such as no criminal use, no unethical or immoral use, etc. Internet sites are filtered for all seminary network access, wired or wireless.

 Is the wireless network secure?